How to Waterproof the Deck You are Building

 - Cover all joists and blocking with trough material, then tape.

-- Cover the Trex RainEscape system with deck boards.
+- Finally, cover the Trex RainEscape system with deck boards.

 - Ensure the troughs and downspouts are dry and clear of debris before applying tape.